Since 1966, forging collaboration and cultivating funding for the

 Established in 1966, MVEDD is a private, not-for-profit corporation formed to fulfill the EDA mission in our region, which is “…to create and retain jobs and to help stimulate industrial and commercial growth in distressed rural and urban communities across the nation.”

-We accomplish this by serving as a subordinate lender to small businesses in "The District," supporting the EDA funding applications of our region's municialities seeking infrastructure improvement grants, and serving as a source of regional action on projects that minimize the tax burden and maximize collaboration.
-On behalf of our MVEDD membership, we invite you to become a member of our non-profit, public benefit corporation.
+We accomplish this by serving as a subordinate lender to small businesses in "The District," supporting the EDA funding applications of our region's municipalities seeking infrastructure improvement grants, and serving as a source of regional action on projects that minimize the tax burden and maximize collaboration.
+On behalf of our MVEDD membership, we invite you to become a member of our non-profit.